WAITING LIST NOW OPEN FOR 2027 SPRING LAMBS

-Sake wears a Whistle GPS tracker, so that we can ensure that our dogs are safe on our property.
+Sake wears a GPS tracker, so that we can ensure that our dogs are safe on our property.
+Some Great Pyrenees have a tendency to roam if given the chance.
+Ours have not attempted, due to quality fencing, but this is something buyers need to be aware of to prevent.

 There is an incredible and strong history behind the breed of the Great Pyrenees, or Pyrenean Mountain Dog.
 We have chosen this breed for many reasons, but our primary reason being that we appreciate the flexibility of the breed for being our family pet, while being a strong protector of the flock.

 This breed, as with most large or giant breeds, does not mature, both in physical, and sometimes mental attributes, until after 2 years old.
+A Great Pyrenees dog cannot be depended on to reliably defend itself and its stock from predators until truly closer to 24 months, with exposure and training.
 We want to ensure that new homes are aware of this and committed to their puppy's success.

 We are happy to provide many resources and advice for training, grooming, feeding recommendations and more.